Myanmar Earthquake Relief | Veterinarians Without Borders

 • Provide emergency veterinary care and supplies for injured and displaced animals.

-• Support local veterinary teams working on the frontlines of this crisis.
+• Support local veterinary teams and community responders working on the frontlines of this crisis.

-• Protect food security by ensuring livestock health.
+• Safeguard food security and livelihoods by restoring animal health.

 Your donation today will ensure that we can respond swiftly and effectively to this crisis and future emergencies.
 Every contribution—big or small—makes a direct impact on families and animals struggling to recover.

-If you’re unable to make a gift today, but would still like to help, we encourage you to help spread the word by sharing this message with your network.
+If you’re unable to make a gift today but would still like to help, we encourage you to share this message with your network.
+Spreading the word helps raise awareness and mobilize support for those who need it most.

-Thank you for standing with us when it matters most and showing up for animals in need.
+Thank you for standing with us when it matters most—and for showing up for both animals and the communities who rely on them.

 Stories From Around The World